 In most high level languages, a stack can be easily implemented either through an array or a linked list.
 What identifies the data structure as a stack in either case is not the implementation but the interface: the user is only allowed to pop or push items onto the array or linked list, with few other helper operations.
 The following will demonstrate both implementations, using C.

-The array implementation aims to create an array where the first element (usually at the zero-offset) is the bottom.
-That is, array[0] is the first element pushed onto the stack and the last element popped off.
+is the first element pushed onto the stack and the last element popped off.
 The program must keep track of the size, or the length of the stack.
-The stack itself can therefore be effectively implemented as a two-element structure in C:
+The stack itself can therefore be effectively implemented as a two-element structure in C:typedef struct {

 size_t size;